Insider Sell: Upstart Holdings - GuruFocus.com

 On May 23, 2023, Dave Girouard, CEO and 10% Owner of Upstart Holdings Inc (UPST, Financial), sold 3,153 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at Upstart Holdings Inc, which has seen 41 insider sells over the past year.
+This recent transaction is part of a broader trend of insider selling at Upstart Holdings Inc, which has seen 42 insider sells over the past year.
 In contrast, there has been only one insider buy during the same period.
-This article will provide an overview of Dave Girouard's role at Upstart Holdings Inc, the company's business description, and an analysis of insider buy/sell transactions and their relationship with the stock price.
+This article will provide an overview of Upstart Holdings Inc, an analysis of insider transactions, and the relationship between insider trading and stock price.

-Dave Girouard is the CEO and a 10% Owner of Upstart Holdings Inc. He has been with the company since its inception and has played a crucial role in its growth and development.
-Girouard has a strong background in technology and finance, having previously worked at Google as the President of Google Enterprise.
-His experience and leadership have been instrumental in driving Upstart's success in the financial technology sector.
+Dave Girouard is the CEO and a 10% owner of Upstart Holdings Inc. He has a strong background in technology and finance, having previously worked at Google and Apple.
+Girouard's leadership has been instrumental in the growth and success of Upstart Holdings Inc.

-Upstart Holdings Inc is a leading artificial intelligence (AI) lending platform that partners with banks to provide personal loans using non-traditional variables, such as education and employment, to predict creditworthiness.
-The company's proprietary AI algorithms enable it to offer more accurate risk assessments and approve a broader range of borrowers, resulting in lower loss rates for its bank partners.
-Upstart's innovative approach to lending has disrupted the traditional financial services industry and has positioned the company for significant growth in the future.
+Upstart Holdings Inc is a leading artificial intelligence (AI) lending platform that partners with banks to provide personal loans.
+The company uses advanced machine learning models to assess credit risk more accurately, enabling it to offer better rates and approve more borrowers.
+Upstart's innovative approach to lending has disrupted the traditional financial industry and attracted significant interest from investors.

-Over the past year, Dave Girouard has sold a total of 7,201 shares and has not purchased any shares.
-This trend of insider selling is consistent with the broader pattern observed at Upstart Holdings Inc, which has seen 41 insider sells and only one insider buy over the past year.
-This could be an indication that insiders believe the stock is overvalued or that they are taking advantage of the stock's recent gains to realize profits.
+Over the past year, Dave Girouard has sold a total of 7,201 shares and purchased 0 shares.
+This trend of insider selling is consistent with the broader pattern at Upstart Holdings Inc, which has seen 42 insider sells and only one insider buy over the past year.
+This could indicate that insiders believe the stock is overvalued or that they are taking profits after a period of strong performance.

-On the day of Dave Girouard's recent sale, shares of Upstart Holdings Inc were trading at $26.93 apiece, giving the stock a market cap of $1,961.783 million.
-To determine whether the stock is fairly valued, we can look at the GF Value, an intrinsic value estimate developed by GuruFocus.
+On the day of Dave Girouard's recent sale, shares of Upstart Holdings Inc were trading at $26.93 apiece, giving the stock a market cap of $2,056.028 million.
+To assess the stock's valuation, we can look at the GF Value, an intrinsic value estimate developed by GuruFocus.
 The GF Value is calculated based on historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow), a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance from Morningstar analysts.

-Considering the recent insider selling activity and the stock's current valuation, investors should closely monitor Upstart Holdings Inc's financial performance and insider transactions to make informed decisions about the stock's potential future performance.
-While insider selling can sometimes signal a lack of confidence in a company's prospects, it is essential to consider the broader context and other factors that may be influencing insiders' decisions to sell.
+Given the recent insider selling activity and the stock's current valuation, investors should carefully consider whether Upstart Holdings Inc represents a good investment opportunity.
+While the company's innovative AI lending platform has the potential for significant growth, the high level of insider selling could be a cause for concern.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.